heche-psb/wgd/README.md

 </div>

-`wgd v2` is a python package designed for the inference of ancient whole-genome duplication (WGD) events from genomic data.
-For the propose of illustrating both the principle and usage of `wgd`, we compile this step-by-step tutorial on how to seek evidence for a putative WGD event from a freshly obtained genomic data in hand.
-The primary theoretical elucidation is in the `Introduction` section.
-For readers who mainly want to learn the usage of `wgd`, skipping the `Introduction` section and starting right from the `Installation` section is also fine.
-Nevertheless, we recommend readers to spend some time on understanding the mechanism and considerations of how the Ks distribution becomes a widely used object to be used in detecting the signature of WGD events.
-This tutorial also serves as a corresponding code practice for a chapter of a soon-to-be published book.
-For those who are interested, we recommend turning to that book chapter for more detailed description and insightful discussions.
+`wgd v2` is a python package upgraded from the original `wgd` package aiming for the inference and timing of ancient whole-genome duplication (WGD) events.
+For the propose of illustrating the principle and usage of `wgd v2`, we compiled this documentation.
+Below we first give an introduction over the scope and mechanism of `wgd v2` and then the practical information of installation and usage.
+An examplar workflow is provided in the tutorial section on how to seek evidence for a putative WGD event and perform proper timing with a freshly obtained genome assembly in hand.
+For those who are interested, we recommend turning to our paper and book chapter for more detailed description and insightful discussions.
+If you use `wgd v2` in your research, please cite us.

 ## Introduction